odino/odino.github.com/source/_posts/2013-02-21-namshi-is-looking-for-a-new-lead-developer.markdown

 title: "Namshi is looking for a new Lead Developer!"
 date: 2013-02-21 19:28
 comments: true
-categories: [job, Namshi, PHP, lead developer, Rocket Internet]
+categories: [job, namshi, php, lead developer, rocket internet]
 ---

 As some of you know, I am currently employed by